Pigcawayan: Demographics

 In the 2020 census, the population of Pigcawayan was 52,744 people, with a density of sigfig 52,744/340.11.

 Economy

 The municipality is primarily an agricultural area.
 Common industrial activities are rice and corn mills.
-There are 11 rice mills (electric operated) found in Poblacion (2), Tubon (4), North and South Manuangan (2), Upper Baguer (10), Balogo (1), and Capayuran (1).
-Aside from these, there are also 2) Baby Cono/Kiskisan that can be found in (13) barangays.
+There are rice mills found in Poblacion (2), Tubon (4), North and South Manuangan (2), Upper Baguer (10), Balogo (1), and Capayuran (1).
+Aside from these, there are also 2 Baby Cono/Kiskisan that can be found in 13 barangays.

-Processed milled rice by Rice Mills are usually brought/sold to Cotabato City, Davao City and in some parts of South Cotabato.
+Processed milled rice by rice mills are usually exported to Cotabato City, Davao City and in some parts of South Cotabato.
 Milled rice produced by "Kiskisan/Baby Cono" were usually for households consumption by residents of barangays.

 Cottage industries include furniture shops that use wood, bamboo and rattan, as well as rice grinder, mini sawmill and machine shops.

+As of 2022, the gross domestic product (GDP) of Pigcawayan is ₱11,036,750,604.

 Tourism

-Kaway-kaway Pigcayawan is the proposed tourism brand of the municipality.
+Katahum Pigcayawan is the proposed tourism brand of the municipality.